joelgog/task_1_git_course/readme.md

-Sure, here is a README file with the appropriate instructions for your students.

 Git and GitHub Exercise
 Welcome to this practical exercise on Git and GitHub.
 This exercise is designed to give you hands-on experience with common Git operations and to understand the process of collaborating on a project using Git and GitHub.